marcosbarbero/spring-boot-n-cloud-playground/security/resource-server-opaque/README.md

 ## Defining our protected API

-The code bellow defines the endpoint `/me` which returns the `Principal` object and it requires the authenticated user to have the `ROLE_USER` to access.
+The code bellow defines the endpoint `/me` and returns the `Principal` object and it requires the authenticated user to have the `ROLE_USER` to access.

 ```java